coachCindy/cindydk-6cf1b/content/pages/about.md

 ---
 ![](/\_static/app-assets/69B5AC3D-19F8-4AB0-B4A8-C23B3B25DF24.png)

 The only thing I love more than self-development is meeting a new client and figuring out together how we can create sustainable change for them.
 Working as a freelance coach exposes me to many types of people from all sorts of professions.
+I've worked with CEOs and professional athletes to stay-at-home moms and couples.

 ## Credentials